zenstackhq/zenstack-docs/blog/react-table/index.md

 }
 ```

-With the help of column definitions, React Table knows how to fetch data for a cell and also transforms the data as needed.
+With the help of column definitions, React Table knows how to fetch data for a cell and transform it as needed.
 You only need to focus on properly laying the table out.

 ![Simple table](table-1.png)